 2. Prepare for Emergencies

 Make sure that you keep plenty of emergency gear in your carry-on bag just in case.
 This might include medication for your child if he or she has to take a treatment regularly, flight-sickness pills, or a fresh set of clothing that your youngster can change into if they accidentally spill food or drink onto themselves in the middle of your journey.
 If your child does have any specific medical conditions, it’s often best to inform the flight attendants of this before the plane takes off – so that they can help if anything goes wrong.
+It’s also a good idea to pack a good First Aid Kit, it becomes handy when accidents happen.

 3. Use a Neck Money Wallet